|Oracle8i Application Developer's Guide - Advanced Queuing

 No, AQ does not provide this information.
 To get around this, the application could save this information in the message.

 CreateDurableSubscriber and unsubscribe calls require exclusive access to the Topics.
-If there are pending JMS operations (send/publish/receive) on the same Topic before these calls are issued, the ORA - 4020 exception is raised.
+Hence if there are pending JMS operations (send/publish/receive) on the same Topic before these calls are issued, the ORA - 4020 exception is raised.

 There are two solutions to the problem:

-createDurableSubscriberand unsubscribe at the setup or cleanup phase when there are no other JMS operations happening on the Topic.
-That will make sure that the required resources are not held by other JMS operational calls.
+1. Try to isolate the calls to createDurableSubscriber and unsubscribe at the setup or cleanup phase when there are no other JMS operations happening on the Topic.
+That will make sure that the required resources are not held by other JMS0 operational calls.
 Hence the error ORA - 4020 will not be raised.

 In addition to granting the roles, you would also need to grant execute to the user on the following packages: